AdaCore/gnatstudio/docs/tutorial/navigating.rst

 You can also use the filter entry located at the top of the `Project` view.

-Now let's see another way of navingating amoung your sources: move the mouse over the `Next` identifier in :file:`tokens.ads` editor, and then hold the :kbd:`Control` key: while you're holding the key, move the mouse over entities: these entities now become clickable hyperlinks.
-Clicking on the first mouse button will go to the declaration of the entity highlighted (or the body if you are already on the declaration) Alternatively, you can use the contextual menu and select `Goto Body`.
+Now let's see another way of navigating among your sources: move the mouse over the `Next` identifier in :file:`tokens.ads` editor, and then hold the :kbd:`Control` key: while you're holding the key, move the mouse over entities: these entities now become clickable hyperlinks.
+Clicking on the first mouse button will go to the declaration of the entity highlighted (or the body if you are already on the declaration).
+Alternatively, you can use the contextual menu and select `Goto Body`.

 We've now navigated quite a bit through the application source code, which you can verify by clicking on the left arrow in the tool bar, to go back to the previous locations visited.

 Repeat the operation until you're back in :file:`sdc.adb`.
 As with the undo/redo capability in the source editor, the `goto previous/next location` is infinite.